lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 In order to use zsync, you need to install it.
 Since this is a Linux-only client, you can get it from your distribution's package repository.

-If you are running Debian or Ubuntu (or a distribution based off of either), run the following command in a terminal:
+If you are running Debian, Ubuntu, or a distribution based off of either, run the following command in a terminal:

 .. code::